 While every discovery framework has its own flavor, most follow a similar path.
 Think of it as a four-stage journey that takes your team from a vague customer problem to a validated, market-ready solution.
 This structured process isn't about adding bureaucracy; it's about reducing risk.
 By moving through these stages thoughtfully, you ensure you're building something people will actually pay for, aligning your product development directly with your revenue goals.

-1. Identify the Right Problem to Solve
+Step 1: Find the Right Problem to Solve

 This is where you resist the urge to jump straight to solutions.
 The goal is to fall in love with the problem, not your first idea.
 Product discovery is all about finding and checking new product ideas to "understand what customers need, what's happening in the market, and where there are chances for growth."
 This means getting out of the building and talking to real people.
 Conduct customer interviews, analyze support tickets, and study market trends.
 Your aim is to gather qualitative and quantitative data that points to a genuine, unmet need.
 What challenges are your users really facing?